nelsonfigueroa/nelson.cloud/content/posts/2025-08-24-summarizing-textfiles-locally-with-ollama.md

 for file in files:
     prompt = f'Can you summarize the following text for me? {file.read()}'

-    # pass in the prompt to Ollam
+    # pass in the prompt to Ollama
     response = ollama.chat(
         model='gpt-oss:20b',
         messages=[